SkySingh04/BharatVigil/Readme.md

-# Centralized Application-Context Aware Firewall
+# BharatVigil - Centralized Application-Context Aware Firewall

 ## Overview

-This project is a centralized application-context aware firewall designed to manage and monitor network traffic for applications running on endpoint devices.
+BharatVigil is a centralized application-context aware firewall designed to manage and monitor network traffic for applications running on endpoint devices.
 The firewall allows granular control over domains, IP addresses, and protocols for each application and can be managed through a centralized web console.
 It also includes AI/ML capabilities to detect and alert on abnormal network behavior.

 ## Features